coyo8/coyo8.github.io/_posts/2017-03-07-Acronyms-for-newbie-stock-investor.md

 *because I don't know how to choose a profitable stock.*

 But there are people who are making profits daily.
-Not only this they have been making profits from the markets all time and so I started following traders, investors online.
-Futhermore, I switched to reading books on stock investments and was deeply looking for a guidance to build a very simple trading system.
+Not only this they have been making profits from the markets all time and so I started following traders, investors on-line.
+Furthermore, I switched to reading books on stock investments and was deeply looking for a guidance to build a very simple trading system.
 After many days I eventually found three gems which basically decides your investment road map i.e.

 * Entry Point: You are entering in the market with capital for Short, Medium or Long term.
 * Stop Loss (Exit Point): How much loss you can take? or your risk appetite.